Changes-in-Changes for Ordered Choice Models with Underreporting: Introduction

 The paper is organized as follows.
-Section \ref{sec:setup} outlines the model setup.
-Section \ref{sec:charcic} introduces the concept of distributional parallel trends, providing necessary and sufficient conditions for them to hold within a general threshold-crossing framework.
-Section \ref{sec:Underreporting} extends the framework to account for underreporting, establishing our main identification results.
-Section \ref{sec:application} empirically investigates the effects of recreational marijuana legalization on the consumption behavior of 8th grade high-school students.
+Section \ref{sec:setup} outlines the model setup and defines the causal parameters of interest.
+Section \ref{sec:nounderreporting} studies the benchmark case without underreporting and characterizes the discrete CiC model within a general threshold-crossing framework.
+Section \ref{sec:Underreporting} extends the framework to account for underreporting and establishes sharp bounds for the counterfactual distribution and the resulting quantile treatment effects.
+Section \ref{sec:estimation} develops estimation and inference for these bounds.
+Section \ref{sec:application} empirically investigates the effects of recreational marijuana legalization on the consumption behavior of 8th-grade high-school students.
 Section \ref{sec:conclusion} concludes.

-The supplementary material contains auxiliary results for the partial identification model (Section S.1), the proofs of all formal results (Section S.2), an outline of estimation and inference for the nonparametric bounds as well as for the semiparametric approach modeling the reporting behavior explicitly (Section S.3), a Monte Carlo study where we examine the finite sample behavior of the estimators under different sets of exclusion restrictions (Section S.4), additional empirical results (Section S.5).
-Finally, the supplement also provides a different Copula decomposition as a basis to construct different treatment effects (Section S.6).